openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 to the URL that is controlled by the attacker.
 As a result, the client sends the `code` and the client secret to the attacker, which the attacker can then replay.

-When the FAPI Security Profile 1.0 client uses [RFC8705], the client's secret (the private key corresponding to its TLS certificate) is not exposed to the attacker, which therefore cannot authenticate towards the token endpoint of the authorization server.
+When the FAPI Security Profile 1.0 client uses [RFC 8705], the client's secret (the private key corresponding to its TLS certificate) is not exposed to the attacker, which therefore cannot authenticate towards the token endpoint of the authorization server.
 However, there is still the potential for a phished code be injected into a different flow involving an honest client.